mdit-plugins/mdit-plugins/docs/src/mathjax.md

 - Call `mathjaxInstance.reset()` before each render in different pages, this ensure things like label are reset.
 - Call `mathjaxInstance.outputStyle()` after all rendering is done, to get final CSS content.
 - Call `mathjaxInstance.clearStyle()` to clear existing style cache if necessary.

+We also have a package called `@mdit/plugin-mathjax-slim` which `mathjax-full` is an optional dep.

 ## Syntax